+Mobile Crisis F Mobile Crisis Response Medical Necessity Criteria Admission Criteria This service is available to any individual meeting the below criteria, regardless of diagnosis.
+Diagnosis, Symptoms, Individuals must meet all of the following criteria:

-Exclusions and Service Limitations In addition to the "Non-Reimbursable Activities for all Mental Health Services" section in Chapter IV, the following service limitations apply: Mobile Crisis Response may only be provided to individuals receiving inpatient hospital services for the explicit purpose of pre-admission screening by a DBHDS Certified Preadmission Screening Clinician.
-Services may not be provided in groups where one staff person or a team of staff provides services to two or more individuals at the same time.
-Mobile Crisis F Response Provider Participation Requirements Provider Qualifications Mobile Crisis Response providers must be licensed by DBHDS as a provider of Outpatient Crisis Stabilization services and be enrolled as a provider with DMAS (see Chapter II).
+2. Services may not be provided in groups where one staff person or a team of staff provides services to two or more individuals at the same time.

+Mobile Crisis Response Provider Participation Requirements

+Mobile Crisis Response providers must be licensed by DBHDS as a provider of Outpatient Service/Crisis Stabilization (07-006) or DD Outpatient Service/Crisis Stabilization - REACH (07-007) and be enrolled as a provider with DMAS (see Chapter II).

 Mobile Crisis Response providers must follow all general Medicaid provider requirements specified in Chapter II of this manual and complete DBHDS training for this service as required by DBHDS.

-Mobile Crisis Response providers must have an active, DBHDS approved Memorandum of Understanding with the regional crisis hubs via DBHDS by July 31, 2022.
+Mobile Crisis Response providers must have an active, Memorandum of Understanding (MOU) or contract with the regional crisis hubs.
+This MOU or contract must be kept up to date with the DMAS Online Provider Enrollment System.
 This requirement does not apply to CSBs that act as the regional hub or CSBs providing only emergency services pursuant to section §37.2-800 et. seq. and section §16.1-335 et seq. of the Code of Virginia.

-Staff Requirements Mobile Crisis Response providers must meet at least one of the below team staffing composition requirements (#1-5).
-(See Mobile Crisis Response Billing Requirements below) Team Composition (s) 1 1 Licensed ^x 2 1 QMHP-A/QMHP-C/CSAC ^x and 1 PRS or 1 QMHP-A/QMHP-C/CSAC ^x and 1 CSAC-A 3 1 Licensed ^x and 1 PRS or 1 Licensed ^x and 1 CSAC-A 4 2 QMHPs (team may consist of the following combinations: 2 QMHP-As; 1 QMHP-A and 1 QMHP-C; 1 QMHP-A and 1 QMHP-E; 2 QMHP-Cs; or, 1 QMHP-C and 1 QMHP-E) or 2 CSACs ^x or 1 QMHP-A/QMHP-C and 1 CSAC ^x
+Mobile Crisis Response providers must meet at least one of the below team staffing composition requirements (#1-5).
+(See Mobile Crisis Response Billing Requirements below)

+Team Composition (s)

+1 1 Licensed x

+2 1 QMHP-A/QMHP-C/CSAC x and 1 PRS or

+1 QMHP-A/QMHP-C/CSAC x and 1 CSAC-A

+3 1 Licensed x and 1 PRS or

+1 Licensed x and 1 CSAC-A

+4 2 QMHPs (team may consist of the following combinations: 2 QMHP-As; 1 QMHP-A and 1 QMHP-C; 1 QMHP-A and 1 QMHP-T; 2 QMHP-Cs; or, 1 QMHP-C and 1 QMHP-T) or 2 CSACs x or 1 QMHP-A/QMHP-C and 1 CSAC x

-Team compositions cannot consist of 2 QMHP-Es) 1 Licensed ^x and 1 QMHP(QMHP-A, QMHP-C or QMHP-E) or 1 Licensed ^x and 1 CSAC ^x
+Team compositions cannot consist of 2 QMHP-Ts)

+5 1 Licensed x and 1 QMHP(QMHP-A, QMHP-C or QMHP-T) or 1 Licensed x and 1 CSAC x

+v I ludes these in their resultation, beaud assured

-^{} Includes those in their regulatory board approved residency/supervisee/trainee status in accordance with DHP regulations.
+x Includes those in their regulatory board approved residency/supervisee/trainee status in accordance with DHP regulations.
 Licensed also includes Certified Preadmission Screening Clinicians who are not a LMHP, LMHP-R, LMHP-RP or LMHP-S directly supervised by a LMHP.

 - Assessments must be conducted by a LMHP, LMHP-S, LMHP-R, LMHP-RP. - Pre-admission screenings must be provided by a DBHDS Certified Preadmission Screening Clinician.
-If the DBHDS Certified Preadmission Screening Clinician is not a LMHP, LMHP-R, LMHP-RP or LMHP-S, the prescreening must be directly supervised and signed off by an LMHP. - Care Coordination must be provided by an LMHP, LMHP-R, LMHP-RP, LMHP-S; QMHP-A, QMHP-C, QMHP-E, CSAC, CSAC-Supervisee, or CSAC-A. - Crisis Intervention must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, QMHP-A, QMHP-C, QMHP-E, CSAC, CSAC Supervisee or CSAC-A. - Health Literacy Counseling must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, CSAC or CSAC-Supervisee. - Individual and Family Therapy must be provided by an LMHP, LMHP-R, LMHP-RP, LMHP-S. - Peer Recovery Support Services must be provided by a Registered Peer Recovery Specialist. - Treatment Planning must be provided by an LMHP, LMHP-R, LMHP-RP, LMHP-S; QMHP-A, QMHP-C, QMHP-E, CSAC, CSAC-Supervisee.
+If the DBHDS Certified Preadmission Screening Clinician is not a LMHP, LMHP-R, LMHP-RP or LMHP-S, the prescreening must be directly supervised and signed off by an LMHP. - Care Coordination must be provided by an LMHP, LMHP-R, LMHP-RP, LMHP-S; QMHP-A, QMHP-C, QMHP-T, CSAC\, CSAC-Supervisee\, or CSAC-A\. - Crisis Intervention must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, QMHP-A, QMHP-C, QMHP-T, CSAC\, CSAC Supervisee\ or CSAC-A\. - Health Literacy Counseling must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, CSAC\ or CSAC-Supervisee\. - Individual and Family Therapy must be provided by an LMHP, LMHP-R, LMHP-RP, LMHP-S. - Peer Recovery Support Services must be provided by a Registered Peer Recovery Specialist. - Treatment Planning must be provided by an LMHP, LMHP-R, LMHP-RP, LMHP-S; QMHP-A, QMHP-C, QMHP-T, CSAC\, CSAC-Supervisee\.